MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 1. Close and reopen Microsoft Edge DevTools.

 > [!NOTE]
 > Experimental features are constantly being updated and may cause performance issues.
-To turn off an experimental feature, open the **Experiments** page and remove the checkbox of the experimental feature you want to turn off.
+To turn off an experimental feature, open the **Experiments** page and clear the checkbox of the experimental feature that you want to turn off.

 ## Highlighted experimental features